dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 * **evolution.py**: It must implement the evolutive algorithm which will optimize the ANN weights.
 This file contains the implementation of the fitness function that must be used, *evaluate_ann()*.
 You must complete this file to implement the optimization algorithm.

-A potential source of problems is that the neuronal controller **must receive a vector with the same number of values than weights has the ANN**, otherwise it will rise an error (numpy will comply that it is unable to reshape an array).
+A potential source of problems is that the neuronal controller **must receive a vector with the same number of values than weights has the ANN**, otherwise it will raise an error (numpy will comply that it is unable to reshape an array).
 Do not forget that the number of weights in the ANN must include the neurons bias.

 ## Fitness assessment